-From 2013 to 2021 176,610 badgers have been culled in an attempt to eradicate bovineTb.
-In 2021 alone 33,687 badgers were killed, 87% of which were free shot a most inhumane method of killing any animal, yet alone a protected species
+From 2013 to 2023, 210,555 badgers, up to half of Britain’s estimated population, have been culled in an attempt to eradicate bovineTb.
+In 2022 alone 33,627 badgers were killed, 87% of which were free shot, a most inhumane method of killing any animal, yet alone a protected species.

 Badgers are not the problem